DavidFichtmueller/charters/charters/outreach.md

 ### Membership

-The chair shall be elected by the TDWG membership.

-The Executive Committee Chair in consultation with the OAC Chair is responsible for appointing sub-committee members and a vice-chair.
+The chair of the FS is elected by the TDWG membership and is a member of the Executive.
+The chair is responsible for appointing FS members and a deputy chair.
+The FS will operate with 5-7 members.

-OAC should be between 5 and 7 members, ideally with representation from different regions and with different expertise, with specific orientation for outreach and communication of the activities of TDWG.
+The FS membership ideally different regions and with different expertise, with specific orientation for outreach and communication of the activities of TDWG.

 ### Meetings, documentation and reporting

 The OAC reports to the TDWG executive.